azzammuhyala/txtwrap/README.md

 <h1></h1>

 #### **`align(text, return_details=False)`**
-Returns a list of tuples, where each tuple contains `(x, y, text)`, representing the wrapped text along with its coordinates.
+Returns a list of tuples, where each tuple contains `(xPosition, yPosition, text)`, representing the wrapped text along with its coordinates.
 > Note: [`sizefunc`](#sizefunc) must return both width and height.